 It’s a common misconception that “police officers aren’t allowed to lie.”
 Unfortunately, many suspects have learned the hard way that this widespread myth doesn’t always apply.
 It’s important to understand what officers are and aren’t allowed to say, so that you can better protect yourself against police misconduct and violations of your civil rights.
-In this blog post, our police brutality lawyers will explain the rules police officers have to follow when it comes to lying and telling the truth.
+In this blog post, our criminal lawyers in Philadelphia will explain the rules police officers have to follow when it comes to lying and telling the truth.

 Many of the myths about police officers being prohibited from lying stem from a fundamental misunderstanding about the nature of entrapment.
 Entrapment can occur in a wide variety of situations, but always involves two core factors: